Facebook shares dip as results fail to impress

-Facebook Inc's (FB.O) shares fell as much as 5 percent on Thursday, after the company's weak advertising sales growth outlook dampened investor expectations boosted by Google Inc's (GOOGL.O) strong report earlier this month.
+Facebook Inc's shares fell as much as 5 percent on Thursday, after the company's weak advertising sales growth outlook dampened investor expectations boosted by Google Inc's strong report earlier this month.

 In contrast, Facebook said it plans to keep spending heavily on its messaging services, Instagram and its virtual reality headset business.
 Costs soared 82 percent in the second quarter.